Warkanlock/warkanlock.github.io/_posts/2022-01-08-bosses-and-bad-ideas.md

 I'll put a personal experience here:

 While working at PwC I started with almost zero knowledge of my responsibilities inside the company but day after day my boss did a lot of meetings with my group trying to explain a really complex problem about **tax** and **[knowledge transfer](https://en.wikipedia.org/wiki/Knowledge_transfer)**.
 Obviously back then I had no idea what was going on until a few weeks later I had it, and that day, something inside me clicked.
 You don't have to worry about the details of the application but focus primarily on the problems they want to solve.
-That's your advantage in this nerve-wracking situation.

 ## Learn to say no